-In accordance with the $PFIA\ \S 2256.005(k)$, a written copy of this investment policy shall be presented to the qualified representative of the business organization offering to engage in an investment transaction with the County.
+In accordance with the $PFIA \S 2256.005(k)$, a written copy of this investment policy shall be presented to the qualified representative of the business organization offering to engage in an investment transaction with the County.
 To qualify for approval, a broker/dealer must submit a written application that complies with the following requirements:

 - 1. Completes and signs the County's certification letter; - 2.
-Provides references by public fund investment officers; - 3.
-Provides latest audited financial statements; - 4.
-Provides evidence of capital adequacy: - 5.
-Acknowledges receipt, thorough review and understanding of the County's investment policy;
+Completes the broker/dealer questionnaire that provides information regarding creditworthiness, experience and reputation - 3.
+Provides references by public fund investment officers; - 4.
+Provides latest audited financial statements; - 5.
+Provides evidence of capital adequacy; - 6.
+Acknowledges receipt, thorough review and understanding of the County's investment policy; - 7.
+Any Broker/Dealer seeking to do business with the County must comply with and be subject to the rules and procedures of the El Paso County Ethics Commission and must submit the applicable forms for consideration and must complete the ethics training on an annual basis.
+Information and forms for the County's ethics policy are available at the website: